Policy last updated

 Engaging a consultant for support with project proposal development

 Schools are allowed to engage a consultant to assist with preparation of the project proposal (preliminary scope of works and preliminary cost estimate only).
 However, schools should limit the engagement of consultants to the project proposal stage.
-Should the consultant contract value exceed $50,000 (including GST), schools must seek a minimum of 3 written quotes through a limited tender process, in line with the Procuring Low-Value Construction Works or Services policy.
+Where the consultant contract value is between $5,000 and $75,000 (including GST), schools must seek a single written quote.
+Should the consultant contract value exceed $75,000 (including GST), schools must seek a minimum of 3 written quotes through a limited tender process, in line with the Procuring Low-Value Construction Works or Services policy.
+If the engagement is estimated to exceed $150,000, schools will need to seek VSBA approval (see further information in Step 3).

-Prior to engaging a consultant, schools are strongly encouraged to seek advice from their regional provision planning manager or the VSBA, and refer to the section on engaging a consultant under Step 2.
+Prior to engaging a consultant, schools are strongly encouraged to seek advice from their regional provision and planning manager or the VSBA, and refer to the section on engaging a consultant under Step 2.
 Additionally, where a consultant is required, the VSBA recommends the selection of pre-qualified consultants from the Construction Supplier .
-The VSBA Project Delivery Officer can provide advice to schools regarding consultant fees, consultant selection and recommend an appropriate VSBA Consultancy Agreement (contract).
+The VSBA’s School-funded Projects Program unit can provide advice to schools regarding consultant fees, consultant selection and recommend an appropriate VSBA Consultancy Agreement (contract).

 Step 2: Submitting an online project proposal approval form